Tell us about your time at ECA

 Tell us about your experiences since leaving

 Graduating was overwhelming and I feel like I was not fully prepared for it, but being selected for the Royal Scottish Academy (RSA) New Contemporaries show gave me something to work towards.
-Additionally, a group of us across Painting and Intermedia helped to set up Mutual, an artist-run studio co-operative based in Craigmiller, Edinburgh.
+Additionally, a group of us across Painting and Intermedia helped to set up Mutual, an artist-run studio co-operative based in Craigmillar, Edinburgh.

 More recently, I completed an internship at an art gallery in Bangkok to get a taste of what it’s like to be on the other side of art display, which I found very beneficial.
-I was given a lot of responsibility with the curation of a variety of exhibitions and events, which was a fun learning experience.
+I was given a lot of responsibility for the curation of a variety of exhibitions and events, which was a fun learning experience.

 To someone about to start: